Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Discussion

-A second avenue would be to revisit the restrictions, or lack thereof, made about the eavesdropper including physical assumptions about the quantum memory available to Eve \cite{Wehner:2008p8823,Wehner:2010p8822,Schaffner:2010p9239}, which has already seen application in DI-DVQKD \cite{Pironio:2013p8689}.
-Another candidate to further extend the range of these protocols would be the noiseless linear amplifier \cite{proc-disc-2009,Xiang:2010p1449} which has already been proposed for application to fully DI-DVQKD \cite{Gisin:2010p7352} as well as Bell tests \cite{Brask:2012p6414}.
-Even more appealing may be the measurement based versions of these amplification schemes \cite{Walk:2013p403,Fiurasek:2012p7670} that have recently been experimentally demonstrated \cite{Chrzanowski:2014iga} In light of these results it appears that several 1sDI-CVQKD protocols are within the reach of current technology and multiple possibilities exist to extend the secure range of such schemes to long distances.
+An obvious avenue for future work is the investigation of methods to improve long distance performance.
+One option would be to revisit the restrictions, or lack thereof, made about the eavesdropper including physical assumptions about the quantum memory available to Eve \cite{Wehner:2008p8823,Wehner:2010p8822,Schaffner:2010p9239}, which has already seen application in DI-DVQKD \cite{Pironio:2013p8689}.
+Another candidate to further extend the range of these protocols would be the noiseless linear amplifier \cite{proc-disc-2009,Xiang:2010p1449} which has already been proposed for application to fully DI-DVQKD \cite{Gisin:2010p7352}.
+Even more appealing may be the measurement-based versions of these amplification schemes \cite{Walk:2013p403,Fiurasek:2012p7670} that have recently been experimentally demonstrated \cite{Chrzanowski:2014iga} although this could only be applied to RR protocols.
+In light of these results it appears that several 1sDI-CVQKD protocols are within the reach of current technology and multiple possibilities exist to extend the secure range of such schemes to long distances.